 Leaping Bunny: This organization offers a certification to brands that it has approved as cruelty-free.
 Search your go-to labels on the site, or download the handy app to take with you while shopping.
 (You can also keep an eye out for the little bunny logo stamped on approved products.)

-Beautypedia: Head here if you want a brutally honest take on your go-to products.
+Beautypedia: If you want a brutally honest take on your go-to products then Beautypedia has you covered.
 This database rates and reviews thousands, detailing everything from the safety of ingredients to the efficacy of the formula.

 Step 3: Reassess